doions/lopu-blog/content/blog/hello-world/index.md

 ---

-there is one blog entry for testing on lopu to make sure that we can edit and update the blog any time

-I'm sure I'll write a lot more interesting things in the future.
+there is one blog entry for testing on lopu to make sure that we can edit and update the blog any time i am just trying to find if it requires to deploy everytime i add the data I'm sure I'll write a lot more interesting things in the future.

 Oh, and here's a great quote from this Wikipedia on